-36 See proposed Rule 701(j)(3)(ii).
+37 See proposed Rule 701(j)(3)(ii).

-35 The Route Timer would be a brief timer that operates as a pause before an order is routed to an away market.
+36 The Route Timer would be a brief timer that operates as a pause before an order is routed to an away market.
 Currently, the Phlx Route Timer is set to one second.
-The ISE Gemini Route Timer will also be initially set to one second.
+The MRX Route Timer will also be initially set to one second.
 The Exchange will issue a notice to Members to provide the initial setting and would thereafter issue a notice to Members if it were to change the timing within the range of up to one second.
 If the Exchange were to select a time beyond one second it would be required file a rule proposal with the Commission.

-will determine if the total number of contracts displayed at better prices than the Exchange's Potential Opening Price on away markets ("better priced away contracts") would satisfy the number of marketable contracts available on the Exchange.
+Proposed Rule 701(j)(3)(iii) provides, if no trade occurred pursuant to proposed Rule 701(j)(3)(ii), when the Route Timer expires, if the Potential Opening Price is within OQR (and would not trade through the limit price(s) of interest within OQR that is unable to be fully executed at the Opening Price), the system will determine if the total number of contracts displayed at better prices than the Exchange's Potential Opening Price on away markets ("better priced away contracts") would satisfy the number of marketable contracts available on the Exchange.
 This provision protects the unexecuted interest and should result in a fairer price.
 The Exchange will open the option series by routing and/or trading on the Exchange, pursuant to proposed Rule 701(j)(3)(iii) paragraphs (A) through (C).